-1. The choice of a leader is informed by the possession of some near superhuman qualities, such as behaviour or, intelligence.
+1. The choice of a leader is informed by the possession of some near superhuman qualities.

 The idea that leaders possess near superhuman qualities, behaviours, or intelligence is often associated with indigenous governance systems among various ethnic groups and cultures.
 These systems are built on the traditions, beliefs, and cultural practices of the people in the community.
 The customs and traditions shape how leadership is perceived among the members of the community.